 Apply to Veterinary Technology

 To join this program, you must apply for admission.
-This competitive program accepts 30 students once a year in the spring for a fall start date.
+This program is moderately competitive and accepts up to 32 students once a year in the spring for a fall start date.
 Applicants who are most successful have veterinary experience and a high college GPA.
 The selection process is based on points – see how to earn points and become a more competitive applicant below.Questions?
 Attend an information session or talk with a program advisor.

 How to apply